ninjatypegame/ninjatype636.github.io/README.md

 # About

+Inspired by Monkeytype:

-Monkeytype is a minimalistic and customizable typing test.
+Ninjatype is a minimalistic and customizable typing test of Monkeytype.
 It features many test modes, an account system to save your typing speed history, and user-configurable features such as themes, sounds, a smooth caret, and more.
-Monkeytype attempts to emulate the experience of natural typing during a typing test, by unobtrusively presenting the text prompts and displaying typed characters in-place, providing straightforward, real-time feedback on typos, speed, and accuracy.
+Ninjatype attempts to emulate the experience of natural typing during a typing test, by unobtrusively presenting the text prompts and displaying typed characters in-place, providing straightforward, real-time feedback on typos, speed, and accuracy.

 # Features